Slow Cooked pork Shoulder with Crackling

 - 2 bay leaves

-- 330 ml apple cider (I prefer dry but you can use sweet, too)
+- 330ml bottle of apple cider (I prefer dry but sweet can be used too)

-- 4 granny smith apples, pierced all over 5–6 times
+- 4 small granny smith apples, pierced 4 times all over

-Remove the crackling from pork and scrape off the soft fat from the underside.
-Break crackling into shards.
-Pull the meat apart and place on a large platter with the crackling and apples.
+Remove the crackling and scrape off soft fat from the underside.
+Pull the meat apart and place on a large platter with the crackling broken apart and apples.
 Pour the pork jus and soft vegetables into a bowl to serve on the side.
-I like to serve my pork with a potato gratin, roasted potatoes or potato puree and steamed greens or a lovely big green salad with a mustardy dressing.